duon97/SQL--Explore-Ecommerce-Dataset/README.md

 | hits.product.productRevenue | INTEGER | The revenue of the product, expressed as the value passed to Analytics multiplied by 10^6 (e.g., 2.40 would be given as 2400000). |
 | hits.product.productSKU | STRING | Product SKU. |
 | hits.product.v2ProductName | STRING | Product Name. |
-## 📊 Explore the Dataset & Generate Insights
+## IV.
+Explore the Dataset & Generate Insights

 #### Query 1️⃣: calculate total visit, pageview, transaction for Jan, Feb and March 2017 (order by month)
 > To evaluate the website's performance through total visits, pageviews, and transactions